syncfusion-content/javascript-docs/js/PivotClient/Localization-and-Globalization.md

 Content displayed within the PivotClient control are obtained from the OLAP cube.
 Following are the steps to get the localized and globalized cube content.

 * To get localized data from OLAP cube, we need to set **"Locale Identifier"** in the connection string to a specific culture in the **"data"** property present inside **"dataSource"**.
-* To bind the globalized content in PivotClient control, we need to set **"locale"** property to a specific culture and the specific culture file is referred in the sample.
+* To bind the globalized content in pivot client control, we need to set [`locale`](/api/js/ejpivotclient#members:locale) property to a specific culture and the specific culture file is referred in the sample.

 N> Culture files are present under **"[installed drive]:\Users\ [user name]\AppData\Local\Syncfusion\EssentialStudio\X.X.X.X\JavaScript\samples\web\scripts\cultures".**